-2 Places To Visit In Ghana
+2 Heritage Sites to Visit In Ghana

 On your last adventure, you were down in the dumps and perhaps you are looking for a place to make you jump for joy.
 Well we got you, Let take you to the Gulf of Guinea, a country call Ghana in the West Africa.
 Ghana is a country with a proof of Africa’s true story, congested with heavy cultural heritage and an amazing site-discovering features that will knock you down with a feather.
 Have you thought about going to see Asante Traditional Buildings which is the last testimony of Asante civilization in northeast of Kumasi, or Swing the Fort and Castle trade post in Accra, spanning a distance of more than 400km built by the Portuguese in early era is the world during the great maritime exploration.
 No one goes to Ghana without coming back on a second time.
 That is why you have made all these provisions on our list to make your you have a splendid time out there.